GradientSurf/hireable-ai/README.md

 # HireableAI
-An App that reviews your Resume's and Cover Letters and gives suggestions, insights about areas of improvement.
+An App that reviews your Resumes and Cover Letters and gives suggestions, insights about areas of improvement.